invokermain/engin/docs/tutorial/2_create_a_publisher.md

 engin = Engin(Provide(publisher_factory))
 ```

-Our publisher requires a Valkey client, so let's create a factory for that too.
+Our `Publisher` requires a `Valkey` client, so let's create a factory for that too, we can
+hardcode the url to make this simple for now.

 ```python title="valkey_client.py"
 from valkey.asyncio import Valkey